Mattersburg

 Mattersburg ([ˈmatɐsˌbʊʁk]; formerly Mattersdorf, Nagymarton, Croatian: Matrštof) is a town in Burgenland, Austria.
 It is the administrative center of the District of Mattersburg and was home to former Bundesliga football team, SV Mattersburg.

 Location

-Mattersburg lies in the northern part of Burgenland, east of Wiener Neustadt in the Wulka River Valley, located in the rural region of the country.
+Mattersburg lies in the northern part of Burgenland, east of Wiener Neustadt in the Wulka River Valley, in a rural region of the country.

-To get to Mattersburg by road, either one takes Burgenland Highway S31 from Eisenstadt and Oberpullendorf or Mattersburg Highway S4 from Wiener Neustadt.
+Mattersburg is reachable by road using the Burgenland Highway S31 from Eisenstadt and Oberpullendorf or the Mattersburg Highway S4 from Wiener Neustadt.

 Mattersburg is connected by rail with Wiener Neustadt and Sopron by the Mattersburg Railway.

 Mattersburg's two boroughs are Mattersburg and Walbersdorf.